Maritime expertise,

 Initial Assessment

 An exploratory conversation to understand the matter, the commercial context, and whether our specific expertise materially helps.
-Confidential and without obligation.
+Conflict-clearance confirmed.
+Without obligation.

 Scope & Strategy